garrettscarpa/pClamp11_iClamp/README.md

 <img width="982" height="590" alt="Image" src="https://github.com/user-attachments/assets/ba763337-b548-4ca4-9b5d-e74b21a57bb6" />

 Run 5_plotting.py to generate comparison plots with students t-tests run on column data.
-Clicking a datapoint reveals the recording it was taken from (or rather the membrane_test recording associated with that cell)
+Clicking a datapoint reveals the recording it was taken from (or rather the membrane_test recording associated with that cell).
+2 panels available for additional plots.

 <img width="1899" height="971" alt="Image" src="https://github.com/user-attachments/assets/be955fee-aac7-4ff4-bbd9-9a37f21c1431" />